alex-haozheng/cs326_final_epsilon/docs/milestone3.md

 made the mongoDB for some of the functions planning to implement express into it

 ## Ben:
-heroku deployment (fixed heroku ) set up passport requirements, changed some localhost issues in server.js
+heroku deployment, fixed several bugs related to incorrect package-log dependencies, set up passport requirements, changed some localhost issues in server.js